nickloman/arcade-of-memories/instructions.md

 ### Simpsons

 I don't think we used to play this but I think Kerri said it was one of her favourites, and it's actually really good so I've put it on.
-Don't forget to try all the different controls.

-I've put a few classic games.
+Make sure you find all the hidden moves.
+Ditto NBA Jam which I have no memory of but is a stone cold banger.

 ### Street Fighter 2 Turbo, Tekken, Mortal Kombat

 What to say really?
-Obligatory and still fun.
+Obligatory on a coin-op, and still fun.

 ## Dreamcast